ipfs/rainbow/docs/environment-variables.md

 [OpenTelemetry Environment Variable Specification] where possible.
 The [Boxo Tracing] documentation is the basis for tracing here.

-A major distinctions from the more general tracing enabled in boxo is that when tracing is enabled it is restricted to flows through HTTP Gateway requests, rather than also included background processes.
+A major distinction from the more general tracing enabled in boxo is that when tracing is enabled it is restricted to flows through HTTP Gateway requests, rather than also included background processes.